Remote Electrical Neuromodulation for Migraines - CAM 701171

 • Contraindications to or inability to tolerate triptans

-• Inadequate response to two or more oral triptans, as determined by EITHER of the following:
+• Inadequate response to 2 or more oral triptans, as determined by EITHER of the following:

 • Validated acute treatment patient-reported outcome questionnaire (Migraine Treatment Optimization Questionnaire, Patient Perception of Migraine Questionnaire-Revised, Functional Impairment Scale, Patient Global Impression of Change)